What do you want to calculate?

 | Monthly Rent | Rent collected per unit per month.
 Use actual collected rent, not asking price. | Lease agreements, property management reports |

 | Vacancy Rate | % of time units are empty.
-Typical US range: 5–8% for stabilized rentals. | Local market data, CoStar, historical occupancy from seller's T-12 |
+Use a vacancy assumption based on local market data and property history. | Local market data, property history, lease terms, seller's T-12 |

 | Operating Expenses | All annual costs to operate the property: taxes, insurance, management, maintenance.
 Exclude debt service. | Seller's T-12 P&L, county tax records, insurance quotes |